Lovely Momhood

 * This post contains affiliate links.
 Click here for more info.

-Indoor Games
+Indoor Games For Kids

-1. Puzzle Race
+1. Puzzle race

 Puzzles are a great go-to any time of the year.
 They are also great to play as a family or individually.

 If you have to get things done around the house and can’t join the puzzle race, create a puzzle race or challenge amongst the kids.
-The more exciting you make it, the more excited they will be to participate.
+The more excited you make it, the more excited they will be to participate.

 Board games are a great indoor activity for kids.
-If you have more than one child they can play together, otherwise you can join the fun.
+If you have more than one child, they can play together.
+Otherwise, you can join the fun.

-Yes, you can opt for Monopoly, Chutes and Ladders, or Candy Land.
+You can opt for Monopoly, Chutes and Ladders, or Candy Land.
 But, if you want to double up on the fun consider one of these popular board games the entire family can enjoy:

-3. Simon Says
+3. Simon says

-4. Follow the Leader
+4. Follow the leader

-5. Treasure Hunt
+5. Treasure hunt

 This indoor activity is another family favorite.
-The possibilities are endless with a treasure hunt as you can be as creative as you wish .
+The possibilities are endless with a treasure hunt, and you can be as creative as you wish.
 Pick a handful of things that will make great “treasures”:

 • Toys around the house